dsa-ntc/peninsuladsa-ntc.github.io/_pages/recommended-media.md

 ---
 <h3>Leftist & Progressive Media</h3>

-If you have been meaning to diversify your media sources and get away from corporate-approved content, consider these recommendations from the Peninsula DSA Steering Committee.
+Diversify your media sources and free yourself from corporate-approved content with these recommendations from the Peninsula DSA Steering Committee.

 <h2>News</h2>